 Boredom Busters: Why Being Bored with Life Can Be Good

 Boredom busters alert: It's often okay to be bored with life.Boredom can be a complex and multifaceted experience.
-On one hand, having time to yourself without the pressures of socializing or other stimuli can provide much-needed relief from the stresses of life.
+On one hand, having time to yourself without the pressures of socializing or other stimuli can provide much-needed relief from the stresses of life

 But on the other hand, prolonged boredom can also lead to distress, risky behaviors, or unhealthy habits.
 Luckily, there are boredom busters for those on the spectrum that fall in the middle ground between being overwhelmed and having time to find a purpose.

-Boredom is an emotional state of weariness, listlessness and dullness that results from a lack of engagement.
+Boredom is an emotional state of weariness, listlessness, and dullness that results from a lack of engagement.
 It is often characterized as when there is simultaneously too much and not enough.

-Read more about being bored with life, and how it can actually be a good thing at times when you say, “My life is boring.”
+Read more about being bored with life, and how it can be a good thing at times when you say, “My life is boring.”

 No. 1 Boredom Busters Debunked: The Many Benefits of Being Bored With Life

 Surprisingly, being bored with life can actually be helpful for the autistic mind.
 Many autistic individuals are prone to overstimulation, exhaustion, and burnout—all of which can lead to a meltdown.
-Having down time to decompress without sensory input or social demands provides a chance to recharge.
+Having downtime to decompress without sensory input or social demands provides a chance to recharge.
 Boredom allows the mind to wander, daydream, and tap into creativity.
 Unstructured alone time can lead to self-discovery, problem-solving, and exploring new interests.

 It’s a boredom buster to think that having all that free time is bad.
 Quiet boredom also teaches important skills like self-motivation, self-initiation, and self-regulation.
 When bored with life, autistic people learn to independently direct their thoughts or actions toward something constructive.
 They generate ideas for activities, develop interests, and practice executive function.

 In moderation, boredom provides benefits.
 Being bored is something that many therapists recommend that parents allow their child to be, whether neurotypical or neurodiverse.
-By filling in activities every moment there is free time or a lull in the day doesn’t allow an individual an opportunity to self-entertain and pursue activities independently.
+Filling in activities every moment there is free time or a lull in the day doesn’t allow an individual an opportunity to self-entertain and pursue activities independently.

 No. 2 Boredom Busters Debunked: Bored With Life Can Prevent Overstimulation